eReserves Guidelines for Non-ELM Classes

 When possible, the UMUC Library will obtain copyright clearance for items that are protected by copyright.
-If copyright clearance cannot be obtained, and the item is being used for the first time, the item may be used under the fair use statute of the copyright law.
-However, an item used under the fair use statute may only be used for one semester and not in subsequent semesters.
+If copyright clearance cannot be obtained, and the item is being used for the first time, the item may only be used for one semester and not in subsequent semesters.

 If we point to the materials in the Library Databases, copyright clearance is not required.
 The UMUC Library will provide a direct link to the materials.